 Pedigree and purebred bulldogs are often sought out because of their distinctive features.
 But, before you rush out to buy the bulldog puppy you find so adorable (or even a pair of bulldog puppies!) do your homework.

 The very same features that make a pedigree bulldog puppy appear adorable to you could lead to some serious health problems for the puppy.
 In many cases, their physical features have been selectively bred to become so exaggerated (PDF 76KB) that they cause pain and suffering and can prevent the dogs from behaving normally.

 Don’t be afraid to ask the bulldog puppy breeder questions (PDF 1.16MB).
 Find out as much about the bulldog puppies’ health and history as possible.

 Use the RSPCA/AWF Puppy contract to ensure that your getting a healthy, happy puppy, from healthy, happy parents.
-You also might want to consider insuring your new bulldog puppy to help with those unexpected costs.
+You also might want to consider insuring your dog to help with those unexpected costs.